MattEqualsCoder/SnesConnectorLibrary/README.md

 ## Snes Connector App

 The SNES Connector App is a very simple cross platform UI app that can be used as an example of how to request and update different types of memory.

+## Known Connector Issues

+As of this moment, there are a few known limitations for some connectors due to downstream services.

+- SNI and RetroArch on Linux have issues when SNI loses a connection to RetroArch either from restarting the application or when RetroArch creates a new process after selecting a rom.
+- QUSB2SNES is unable to write to the Console RAM / WRAM.

+## Credits

+- Skarsnik for QUsb2Snes
+- jsd1982 for SNI
+- Berserker, jsd1982, zig, and others for Lua scripts that I used to flesh out the Lua scripts in this repo
+- EmoTracker creators as when I originally dug into memory reading, it was based on some of the provided scripts in it.